GBKS/opendesign.guide/content/7-design-for-collaboration.md

 Whether you're creating a single icon or a complete interface, think about how others might need to modify or extend your work.
 Save your work in flexible formats and include any relevant usage guidelines.
 Here are some things to think about:

 ### Technical Considerations

+Choose file formats and resolutions that make your designs easy to reuse and modify:

 - Use scalable formats (SVG for icons and logos)
 - Provide assets in multiple resolutions if needed, especially for responsive designs